 Artist Statement

 Art has always been my therapy, a way to navigate the hard times and celebrate the joyful ones.
-I’ve been creating since I was a child, and when I majored in art in college, the first versions of my masks were born.
+I’ve been creating since childhood, and when I majored in art in college, my masks were born.
 Since 2004, they’ve grown and evolved alongside me, shifting with my emotions, my needs, and my journey.
-My work began as a response to judgment, both the kind we place on others and the kind I felt placed upon myself.
-There were times when I wanted to hide from the world, to protect myself from assumptions made before I was seen or known.
-Those early distorted forms reflected how I sometimes felt inside: raw, uncertain, and searching for understanding.
+Those early distorted forms reflected how I felt inside: raw, uncertain, and searching for understanding.
+What began as a response to judgment, the kind others cast and the kind I turned on myself, has become something I could not have predicted: a lifelong conversation between who I am and who I am still becoming.

 Over time, my masks have become more personal, rooted in my experiences as a woman, a Latina, the daughter of immigrants, and the richness of my culture.
 Traditional braids with ribbon and flowers, red lips that echo my Folklórico days, and Charro bowties honoring our Mariachis, all speak to a deep pride in where my family comes from.
 Feathers appear again and again, representing the fire that burns within, the light that emerges from feeling silenced or repressed.
 In these pieces you’ll see forms that are altered, disquieting, sometimes unsettling, but alive with expression and invitation.
 The distortions are deliberate: to slow you down, to make you ask why.
 Touch is central in my work, it’s a metaphor for empathy, connection, and the things we feel but rarely acknowledge.